The Unwritten Chapter: Options for Your Life Insurance Policy when you're living with a really, long term life threatening illness

 | Selling Your Policy | Selling your policy outright to a third party for a lump sum. | - Receive a lump sum of cash. | - You no longer own the policy. - Your beneficiaries will not receive any payout upon your death. |

-How does 'life co-ownership' actually work?
-It sounds complicated.
+How does 'Life Co-Ownership' actually work?

 Sources & Further Reading